noiseprotocol/noise_spec/noise.md

 If Alice inititates a `Noise_IK` handshake with Bob, Bob might initiate a `Noise_XX_fallback` handshake.

-To distinguish these patterns, each handshake message could be preceded by a `type` byte (see Section 11):
+There needs to be some way for the recipient of a message to distinguish whether it's the next message in the current handshake pattern, or requires re-initialization for a new pattern.
+For example, each handshake message could be preceded by a `type` byte (see Section 11):

  * If `type == 0` in the initiator's first message then the initiator is performing a `Noise_XX` handshake.